Heart Conditions That Qualify for Disability Benefits

 6. Aortic Aneurysm (Listing 4.10)

-Other cardiovascular diseases types may cause aortic aneurysm or inflammation of significant heart arteries, leading to the possible bursting of your affected artery.
+Other cardiovascular disease types may cause aortic aneurysms or inflammation of significant heart arteries, leading to the possible bursting of your affected artery.

 7. Chronic Venous Insufficiency (Listing 4.11)